LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/messaging-workspace-introduction-for-agents.md

 * How many concurrent messages can an agent handle?
 * How long

-## Behind the Scenes: How LivePerson helps agents manage asynchronous conversations
+## Behind the scenes: how LivePerson helps agents manage asynchronous conversations

 To help answer the questions and differences raised by asynchronous messaging, LivePerson has various ‘behind the scenes’ tools that help agents manage their messaging conversations effectively.